 It was our first time flying with Malaysian Airlines - first a 12 hour flight to Kuala Lumpur and then a 3 hour flight to Manila.
-Not only was there a fantastic film selection on the built-in tv screens, but there were three amazing free meals each too!
-The only cause for concern was the amount of single use plastics that were being massively over used…
+Our round the world trip was off to a great start!
+There was impressive leg room, a fantastic film selection and even 3 amazing free meals for each of us as well!
+Oh... but unfortunately a bunch of single use plastics that came with them...

-The cutlery for the meals was made of plastic, as well as wrapped in plastic!
-We saw all of the plastic cups be collected and put into a bin bag with all of the other rubbish, which suggested that it was all going to be thrown away without being sorted out.
-According to The Guardian, 5.2 million tonnes of waste was generated by airlines in 2016, most of which went to landfill or incinerators, and cost a huge £400 million… Surely, with that statistic in mind, it should be in their interest to reuse and recycle more.
+According to The Guardian, 5.2 million tonnes of waste was generated by airlines in 2016 - most of which went to landfill or incinerators at a huge cost of £400 million!
+Surely, with that statistic in mind, it should be in their interest to reuse and recycle more?

 But is it hard for airlines to reuse and recycle because of hygiene reasons or international health regulations?
-Whilst the cups for water and soft drinks were disposable, the mugs for tea and coffee were being reused throughout the flight, and possibly on future flights.
+Well, whilst the cups for water and soft drinks were disposable, the mugs for tea and coffee were being reused throughout the flight, and quite possibly on future flights.
 So what’s the difference?

-Reusable or decomposable cutlery.
+Reusable cutlery.
 Just like in restaurants, you can wash and reuse them.
-We did some research and found that many airlines opt out of metal cutlery for weight reasons, and therefore any extra costs in fuel.
-Nonetheless, some airlines do in fact still use metal cutlery, especially for their business and premium class passengers, and Malaysia Airlines might do too.
-Also, there are plenty of plant-based plastic alternatives now available, which would most likely be an easy switch.
+Many airlines opt out of metal cutlery for weight reasons, and therefore any extra costs in fuel.
+Nonetheless, some airlines do in fact still use metal cutlery, especially for their business and premium class passengers.
+But reusable doesn't necessarily have to mean metal, and what if they were made from already recycled materials in the first place?

-Reusable or decomposable cups.
+Reusable cups.
 This not only reduces the amount of single use plastic, it could reduce the cost of the airlines' waste disposal.
-Again, a plant-based plastic alternative could be used instead, alongside passengers reusable water bottles.
-Now, not everyone will bring a reusable bottle while travelling but, giving the option could encourage more people to do so.
+Again, a reusable alternative could be used instead, alongside passengers reusable water bottles.
+Now, not everyone will bring a reusable bottle while travelling but giving the option could encourage more people to do so.

 Sell drinks in cans; not plastic bottles.
-Even water can be bought in cans, so there’s no need for non-biodegradable plastic to be used.
-Hopefully, a change is made in what is sold at airports to, so no unnecessary single use plastic is being brought on board.
+And, hopefully, a change is made in what is sold at airports too, so no unnecessary single use plastic is being brought on board.

 No plastic wrapping for headphones and blankets.
 These could be provided in recycled or decomposable bags instead.

-More aluminium foil and cardboard being used for food.
-Or, better yet, a total switch to decomposable food packaging.
+More aluminium foil being used for food.
+Or, better yet, a total switch to reusable or at least decomposable food packaging.